MRdevTagg/BookSearchSave/README.md

 1. Clone this repository
 2. Install dependencies with `npm install`
 3. Start the development server with `npm run dev`
-4. Open http://localhost:3000 in your browser to view the application

 ## Testing